byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/muti-continer.md

 ### Build Byzer Images with scripts

-Run the following script to build images in local repository, to facilitate the starting of the container.
+Run the following script to build images in the local repository, to facilitate the starting of the container.

 ```
 sh -x dev/bin/build-images.sh